Advantages of online courses

 Flexibility to choose your own time

 Some learners experience a lot of performance pressure when attending a course with other people.
 Studying on their own lessens this type of stress and can bring better results in the end.
+Furthermore, this diminishes the distraction of other learners.

 Taking that dream course!